AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

    After adding the above filters:

-   * An adaptive form and remains in cache until an updated is not pushed from a corresponding author instance .
+   * An adaptive form remains in cache until an updated version of the form is not published.

-   * When a resource referenced in an adaptive form is updated or a newer version of the resource is published, the impacted adaptive forms is automatically invalidated.
+   * When a newer version of resource referenced in an adaptive form is published, the impacted adaptive forms is automatically invalidated.

 1. Add the below rules dispatcher.any or custom rules file.
 It excludes the URLs that do not support caching.
 For example, Interactive Communication: